When you’ve decided to look for support with your content, you want to weigh up the various options to ensure you make the right choice.

 Learning all of these skills can be useful.
 But, once you’ve learned them, you’ll be spending time repurposing your content week-in-week-out.

 There are many different types of software, programs and tools that can assist you.
-However, consider the precious hours you might spend trying to understand how to export a file in an Adobe program or how to create a quote graphic in Canva, that could be spent on direct revenue-generating activity!
+However, consider the precious hours you might spend trying to understand how to export a file in an Adobe program or how to create a quote graphic in Canva.
+That’s time that could be spent on direct revenue-generating activities instead!

 Here are three articles to get you started: